眾生無邊誓願度

 Unaccountable Hatred Is of Manas

 When one becomes angry, the mind continuously attempts to control the emotion.
-Despite the consciousness exerting control for an hour, the mind-root remains unsubdued, which shows that the mind-root is indeed difficult to regulate.
-Often, after anger arises, one does not even know why it arose; being angry without understanding the reason indicates that this is not the anger of the consciousness itself, for the consciousness's anger can identify causes and reasons.
-The mind-root's anger, however, is incomprehensible to the consciousness.
-The consciousness perceives this anger as causeless, deeming it inexplicable without understanding why.
-In truth, the consciousness cannot discern the causes of the mind-root's anger; it cannot accurately grasp the psychological state of the mind-root and remains ignorant of it.
-All emotional states of the mind-root are considered baffling and irrational by the consciousness.
-Only when the consciousness gives rise to great wisdom and comprehends the nature of the mind-root can it grasp the psychological state of the mind-root and subdue its afflictions.
+Even after consciousness exerts control for an hour, manas remains unsubdued, demonstrating that manas is indeed difficult to regulate.
+Often, after anger arises, one remains unaware of why it arose; being angry without understanding the reason indicates that it is not consciousness itself that is angry, for the anger of consciousness can be traced to identifiable causes and reasons.
+The anger of manas, however, is incomprehensible to consciousness.
+Consciousness perceives this anger as arising without cause, deeming it inexplicable and without reason.
+In truth, consciousness cannot discern the cause of manas's anger, nor can it accurately grasp the psychological state of manas.
+Consciousness remains ignorant of manas, perceiving all its emotional states as inexplicable and unreasonable.
+Only when consciousness develops great wisdom and comprehends the nature of manas can it master the psychological state of manas and subdue the afflictions of manas.

 ——Master Sheng-Ru's Teachings